Book Title: The Da Vinci Code

 The minute I looked at the review, I began thinking, am I doing the right thing reading this book?
 But then I had already paid for the borrowed book taken out from the local lending library, which meant I am reading it.

 This book brought to the forefront the wonderful combination of art and cultural history with a murder mystery.
-I liked the blend and not much of an academician who could critique the essential story plot.
-I stick with my reader’s view on the plot.
+I liked the blend.
+I’m not much of an academician who could critique the essential story plot.
+So, I’ll stick to my reader’s view on the plot.

 I believe that every story is the vision of the storyteller.
 It is like getting a window seat on the storyteller’s mind.
 You can wander around within the frame work of the story and gather you surrogate experience.